Skip to main content

 • Sometimes the "simple printer problem" turns into network archaeology

 The printer?
-Still not back yet.
-But the network topology makes sense again, the ASUS has a proper IP, user accounts are hardened, and RustDesk works.
+Still pending a physical visit.
+But the network topology makes sense again, the ASUS has a proper management address, user accounts are hardened, and RustDesk works.
 I'll call it progress.